akihiko-shimura/ndispers/docs/source/index.rst

 who want to study and employ in depth nonlinear/anisotropic crystals and dispersive media, and is intended to be built in their numerical simulation programs.
-At the moment of writing this writing, the variety of crystals and glasses available is limited, but you can request or develope by yourself to add more new crystals and methods.
+At the moment of writing this writing, the variety of crystals and glasses available is limited, but you can request or contribute by yourself on GitHub to add more new crystals and methods.

 .. toctree::
    :maxdepth: 2